jose-salgado81/jose-salgado81.github.io/ConverDocs.md

 ### Assistant setup
 **System Message:** 'You are an AI assistant that helps people find and understand information in the documentation of ConverDocs.'
 We keep this short because the system message counts towards the token limit of every user message.

+# Links
+- [ConverDocs Documentation](https://github.com/jose-salgado81/jose-salgado81.github.io/wiki/Documentation-for-ConverDocs#introducing-converdocs-your-conversational-documentation-companion).
+The knowledge source for RAG.
+It contains basic ideas enriched and amplified by ChatGPT.
+The main goal is to quickly have a demo documentation to test the system on.
+The content is not important, but *the way to serve it* through a conversation.